guaxinim9/quartz/content/A debate with chat on civilization.md

 _Your move, monk._

 **LUCAS**: Quite wrong to say that i think "if something beautiful arises, then everything that led to it must be good."
-Au contraire, Mon Ami - it's precisely because civilization has visited total horror and suffering on humanity and the biosphere that this is such a paradoxical story.
+Au contraire, mon ami - it's precisely because civilization has visited total horror and suffering on humanity and the biosphere that this is such a paradoxical story.
 It's dark territory we've moved through.
 We have strayed, yes - and then we return.
 It's a hero's journey.

 The claim we're debating is not that civilization is good - it's that civilization is divinely ordained.
 Think I wouldn't notice you moving the goal posts?
 I know civilization is bloody and brutal, and you know I know.